Right to buy a Council Home (RTB Council)

 What discount can I receive?

-The discounts for those who qualify will allow those living in a house to receive a 35% discount after five years residency, with an extra 1% for each additional year beyond the qualifying period, up to a maximum of £100,000 (effective from the Government’s Budget Statement at 25 March 2013).
+The discounts for those who qualify will allow those living in a house to receive a 35% discount after five years residency.
+An extra 1% for each year beyond the period, up to a maximum of £100,000, is also afforded.

 Tenants in flats will receive 50% discount after five years, with 2% for each additional year beyond the qualifying period.
 The discount may reduce by a special rule called the cost floor.
-This may apply if your home has recently been purchased or built by your landlord or they have spent money on repairing or maintaining it.
+This may apply if your home has recently been purchased or built by your landlord or they have spent money on upkeep.

 Conditions to buying

-Please note that the RTB Council scheme requires you to buy 100% of the value of your home.
-You are not allowed to sublet the property within the first five years of ownership.
-If you choose to sell your home within the initial five years of the original purchase, the discount you receive will be repayable.
+Please note that the Council scheme requires you to buy 100% of the value of your home.
+You aren’t allowed to sublet the property within the first five years of ownership.
+If you sell your home within the initial five years of the original purchase, the discount you receive will be repayable.
 The discount is repayable if the property is sold or the share assigned within five years from the date of initial purchase.

-The amount due to be repaid is calculated as a percentage of the resale value equivalent to the percentage of the discount, when compared to the purchase price and reduced by a fifth each year as follows:
+The amount due to be payed back is worked out as a percentage of the resale value equivalent to the percentage of the discount.
+When compared to the purchase price and reduced by a fifth each year as follows:

 - No repayment required after year five.

-If you are an assured tenant of a registered provider, such as a housing association, in normal circumstances you do not have the Right to Buy Council Home.
+If you are an assured tenant of a provider, such as a housing association, you do not normally have the Right to Buy Council Home.